ebasso/ibm-sterling-b2b-cd-loadtest-with-jmeter/README.md

-# ibm-sterling-b2b-cd-loadtest-with-jmeter
-Setting up JMeter to do load testing in IBM Sterling B2B and Connect:Direct
+# Setting up JMeter to do load testing on IBM Sterling B2B and Connect:Direct